JulianKemmerer/PipelineC/docs/pypeline_guide.md

 with no registered conversion from the argument's type is an `ElaborationError`, except for a struct with exactly one field, which falls back to filling that field directly (the same thing `T(x)` meant before casting existed).

+`register_lazy_cast(src_t, dst_t, build)` has the same result as `register_cast`, but defers the zero-argument `build()` factory until that exact conversion is first used.
+Use it when constructing the conversion function is expensive or mutually recursive with other library setup.

 `include/pypeline/stream/stream.py`'s `make_stream_interface` registers casts both ways
 between a stream interface's two halves and their plain payload types, so the common